Matakishi's tea house

 Apart from losing the carriers my only casualties were some American Stuarts and a couple of howitzers (also American).

 The poor German army was left with a single tank and two rockets by the end of play.
 I would have suffered more if he's pushed his tanks forward but he seemed reluctant to do so, probably just being kind to the bumbling foreign visitor.
 I'm sure next time I'll get the kicking I no doubt deserve.
-Once my game was over more scenery arrived and a second game was set up.

 I didn't get to play in Vikotnik's Count Orlock game.
 Those that did raved about it, however, apparently it plays as good as it looks.